matt-oxley/intro-to-coding/ch3/index.md

 1. Download Chrome if you don't have it
 2. Visit www.google.com
-3. Right-click anywhere on the page, and click "Inspect Element".
+3. Right-click anywhere on the page, and click "Inspect Element" (or it could be called just "Inspect").
 You should see something like this open up, this is the dev tools <b>console</b>:

 <div>
     <img src="images/Chrome.png"